M&A Tax Talk has been added to Bookmarks.

 M&A Tax Talk

-Insights on trends and recurring matters regarding tax topics in M&A transactions
+Insights on trends and recurring matters regarding US tax topics in M&A transactions

 M&A often revolves around two organizations charting either a new path together or one that splits apart.
 Sometimes taking a wider view can be helpful.
-Our M&A Tax Talk series may help you see the bigger picture for your organization, providing you with insights to move forward with confidence throughout the M&A lifecycle: strategy, readiness, execution, closing, and post-close.
-Tax Talk focuses on the hot topics related to your M&A strategy.
-The series offers insights that may prepare you to move during the deal, achieve your vision, and provide the value you seek.
+Our M&A Tax Talk series may help you see the bigger picture for your organization, providing you with insights to move forward with confidence throughout the M&A life-cycle: strategy, readiness, execution, closing, and post-close.

 Indirect tax considerations in M&A transactions in a post-Wayfair world